GluuFederation/docs-clustermgr-prod/beta/source/index.md

 Cluster Manager is a GUI tool for installing and managing a highly available, clustered Gluu Server infrastructure.

 ## Beta Release
 This service is in beta.
-Please report bugs or feature requests to support-team@gluu.org.
+Please report bugs or feature requests via the [Gluu support portal](https://support.gluu.org).

 ## Features